roman-aguilera/common-instructions/README.md

 ## View the contents in a file
 ```
+vim <filename> # one way
-cat <filename>
+cat <filename> #another way
 ```

-## SCP (Copying and pasting files between a local and remote machine)
+## Copying and pasting files between a local and remote machine)
-Copy the file "foobar.txt" from a remote host to the local host
+Copying the file "foobar.txt" from a remote host to the local host
 ```
 scp your_username@remotehost.edu:foobar.txt /some/local/directory
 ```

-Copy the file "foobar.txt" from the local host to a remote host
+Copying the file "foobar.txt" from the local host to a remote host
 ```
 scp foobar.txt your_username@remotehost.edu:/some/remote/directory
 ```